Ashley Furniture recalls thousands of loveseats, sofas, and recliners

-According to the Consumer Product Safety Commission (CPSC), the recall is because “The power loveseats, sofas, and recliners’ cupholder with LED lighting can overheat, posing a fire hazard.”
+According to the Consumer Product Safety Commission, the recall is because “The power loveseats, sofas, and recliners’ cupholder with LED lighting can overheat, posing a fire hazard.”

 The company is aware of six reports of the cupholder overheating, causing fire and smoke damage.
 No injuries have been reported.